 Automatic updates to KeeneticOS happen gradually.
 New versions can be installed on all Keenetic devices within a few weeks of release.
 However, it is also possible for auto-updates to occur long after a new version has been released, depending on server load and the number of devices being updated, among other things.
 Typically the frequency of stable release auto-updates is around 6 times a year.

 The purpose of the auto-update is not to ensure that all devices get a new OS version as quickly as possible when it is released, but to ensure that devices are not left on old versions of the operating system and that the update is done automatically, without user involvement.

 After downloading and installing an update, the router will automatically reboot.
 If important tasks are being performed on (or through) Keenetic and a forced update or accidental reboot are undesirable, disable the 'KeeneticOS automatic updates' option.

-In this case, we recommend that you check for new updates on the 'System dashboard' start page yourself and install them by clicking the 'Install the update' button.
+If you want to get updates as soon as possible, turn off the auto-update function and check periodically for new updates on the 'System dashboard' page yourself and install them by clicking the 'Install the update' button.

-TIP: Tip: There are 3 KeeneticOS update channels available:
+TIP: Note: There are 3 KeeneticOS update channels available:

 — Official release: Updates in this channel have been fully tested and recommended for installation to all users.
 Official releases are published about every two months.